Welcome to Academies for Social Entrepreneurship

-Academies are also under development in Long Beach and the Inland Empire and in Chicago, and Worcester, Massachusetts!
+Academies are also under development for a cohort of organizations working in the Inland Empire, Chicago, and Worcester, Massachusetts!
 Introductory workshops will be scheduled this fall in each community.
-The workshop will detail models of social enterprise, the benefits and risks to starting one and what it takes to succeed as a social entrepreneur.
+The workshop details models of social enterprise, the benefits and risks to starting one and what it takes to succeed as a social entrepreneur.
 A "readiness" assessment and steps in the development process will be featured, along with information on local resources.

 Special Shout Out to Our Sponsors & Lead Partners

 - Academies for Social Entrepreneurship is pleased to have partnered with the Delhi Center of Santa Ana to produce the 2013-2014 Orange County Social Enterprise Academy.
 Many thanks to the Annenberg Foundation for being our lead funder for this important collaboration.

 - UCLA’s Department of Economics is continuing its commitment to blending community service and education by underwriting annual Social Enterprise Academies.

 - Funding from The California Endowment enabled nearly two dozen organizations to participate in Social Enterprise Academies and many more to benefit from educational programs focusing on the power of social entrepreneurship in building healthy communities.